lukiwieser/baysed-chess/README.md

 1. **Install Local Python Package**

-   Install the code in `baysed_chess` as a local package, so we can use it in the lichess bot files:
+   Install the code in `/baysed_chess` as a local package, so we can use it in the lichess bot files:
     ```console
     pip install -e .
     ```